 Once the test is over, we stop the dobutamine and your heartbeat will return to normal.
 We then remove the IV and you can go home.
 Feeling slightly tired after the test is normal, but you should return to feeling normal soon.
 If you encounter any problems or have questions, contact your doctor.
 The results will be discussed with you after the test, and we’ll also discuss any further follow-up or ongoing treatment needed.
 Both your referring doctor and local GP will also be informed of the results.

 Ultrasound is known to be safe for clinical use.
 The dobutamine test is quite safe and is commonly performed on patients who experience chest pain or other symptoms that prevent them from exercising.
 A few might experience minor heart palpitations or facial flushing, but these symptoms disappear quickly once the test is stopped.
 Symptoms such as chest pain, breathlessness, or dizzy spells usually stop once the test is concluded.

 Dobutamine Stress Echocardiography is frequently used in patients with suspected or confirmed coronary artery disease.
 There is a very small risk of serious side effects like a heart attack or stroke, but these are very rare.

 (This test will take up to 60 minutes including the test, preparation and recovery time.)

-Certain medications - Beta blockers and Calcium channel blockers - must be stopped 48 hours before the test.
-These are commonly prescribed drugs for heart conditions, high blood pressure, and other health issues.
+Certain medications, specifically Beta blockers and Calcium channel blockers, must be stopped 48 hours before the test.
+These medications are typically prescribed for heart conditions and high blood pressure.